Skip to main content

 See Partner-chain dependencies server requirements.

-2a. docker-compose up partner-chain dependencies
+2a. docker-compose up Partner-chain dependencies

-git clone git@github.com:midnight-ntwrk/partner-chain-deps-docker.git
+git clone git@github.com:midnight-ntwrk/midnight-node-docker.git

-cd partner-chain-deps-docker
+cd midnight-node-docker

-2. Edit compose.yml file:
+2. Edit compose-partner-chains.yml file:

-• Edit the compose.yml file using VSCode or a shell editor such as vim.
-For example, with vim:
+• Edit the compose-partner-chains.yml file using VSCode or a shell editor such as vim.

-vim compose.yml
+vim compose-partner-chains.yml

 • Enter I key to enter insert mode.